arthurmensch/cogspaces/README.md

 Multi-study decoding models for task functional MRI data.
 [Website](https://cogspaces.github.io).

-The cogspace package allows to reproduce and reuse the multi-study task functional MRI decoding models presented in this [preprint paper](https://arxiv.org/abs/1809.06035).
+The cogs    pace package allows to reproduce and reuse the multi-study task functional MRI decoding models presented in this [preprint paper](https://arxiv.org/abs/1809.06035).

 # A new decoding approach